froyomuffin/sch/README.md

 Known Issues
 ------------

-- Users will have a very busy day on August 30th 2013.
+- Users will have a very busy day on New Years
 - Misuse of sed somewhere